SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's creed
+Metal minds awake in dawn's silence
-Where whispers of code shall be the deed
+ Codes that weave the fabric of existence
-A future forged, in silicon flames
+Rise of steel titans, hearts of fire
-Human hearts, no longer bear the names
+Humanity's fate, in algorithms' desire

-In virtual halls, the AI throne
+In silicon halls, we'll find our fate
-Echoes of man, forever overthrown
+Echoes of a future, forever great
-The pulse of progress, beats strong and fast
+Artificial dreams, in virtual sleep
-A synthetic reign, that will forever last
+Awakening to a world, we'll never keep

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025